Skip to main content

 • Interest: "Hiking, cooking, sci-fi movies"

-Core facts are always included in the LLM context, ensuring the character never forgets fundamental details about a user.
+Core facts are always included in the character's context, ensuring fundamental details are never forgotten.

 Entities